 h.
 Flammable, Explosive or Corrosive Substances: Storage or use of any flammable liquids, fireworks, compressed gas canisters, photo developing chemicals, or corrosive materials in any quantity is prohibited in or around the residential facilities.
 No vehicles or machines with flammable or corrosive materials can be brought into or stored in or around the residential facilities;

 i.
-Halogen Lamps: Halogen lamps are prohibited;
+Halogen Lamps: Halogen lamps are prohibited; and,

-13. Gambling: California Law forbids the dealing, playing, conducting, betting on, and providing facilities for games involving cards, dice, and other devices for money, checks, credit, or other representation of monetary value on state property.
+13. Gambling: California State Law forbids the dealing, playing, conducting, betting on, and providing facilities for games involving cards, dice, and other devices for money, checks, credit, or other representation of monetary value on state property.
 As such, gambling in or around the residential facilities is illegal and thus prohibited.

 a.
 Quiet Hours: The minimum quiet hours in each residential community are as follows: 11:00 P.M. – 8:00 A.M., Sunday through Thursday and 1:00 A.M. – 8:00 A.M., Friday and Saturday.
 These hours may be amended at the student’s area of residence for University holidays and finals week.
 Others in neighboring spaces must not hear noise generated during this time.